flexil/fuzzyNLP/README.md

-# Name matching using polyfuzzy clustering algorithm
+# Name matching using polyfuzzy clustering algorithm<br>
-The dataset in this project has 3437 observations and 3 features.
+The dataset in this project has 3437 observations and 3 features.<br>
-We use fuzzy logic to extract and to match name of activities with similar content and clustered them.
+We use fuzzy logic to extract and to match name of activities with similar content and clustered them.<br>
-To run the application install all the dependency in the requirement file Clone the github the github repository
+To run the application install all the dependency in the requirement file.<br>
+Clone the github the github repository<br>
-Run on your terminal: streamlit run app.py
+Run on your terminal: streamlit run app.py<br>